readthedocs/readthedocs.org/docs/connected-accounts.rst

 Permissions for connected accounts
 ----------------------------------

-Read the Docs does **not** ask for write permission to your repositories' code and since we only connect to public repositories we don't need special permissions to read them.
+Read the Docs does not generally ask for write permission to your repositories' code (with one exception detailed below) and since we only connect to public repositories we don't need special permissions to read them.
 However, we do need permissions for authorizing your account so that you can login to Read the Docs with your connected account credentials